streanger/python-midi/README.md

 ### VERSION_02

-  - description: *third way is to create arduino which works as MIDI device and sends data over USB*
+  - description: *second way is to create arduino which works as MIDI device and sends data over USB*
   - to be done

 ### VERSION_03

-  - description: *fourth way is to create arduino with MIDI connector*
+  - description: *third way is to create arduino with MIDI connector and bypass it over MIDI-USB switch to PC*
   - to be done

 ### VERSION_04

-  - description: *first way is to create binding for dll(loop_midi etc)*
+  - description: *fourth way is to create binding for dll(loop_midi etc) in python*
   - to be done